ChrisMortensen/Blockchain-Simulator/README.md

 # Blockchain Simulation
-This repository provides an interactive dashboard that helps in visualizing blockchain technology in networks of varying sizes.
-The dashboard is designed to be user-friendly and interactive, allowing users to explore how changes affect the network robustness and reliability.
+This repository provides a blockchain simulator with consensus and transaction-processing capabilities.
+It also features an interactive dashboard that helps in visualizing blockchain technology in networks of varying sizes.
+The dashboard is designed to be user-friendly and interactive, allowing users to explore how changes affect network structure.

+## Simulation
+For examples of how to implement your own blockchain simulation, refer to the `examples/` directory.

 ## Online Version
 [https://chrismortensen.streamlit.app](https://chrismortensen.streamlit.app)